Honda Prelude: Prelude Motegi

 Honda also released a special edition fifth-generation Prelude, called Motegi.
 The name of this special edition derives from the Twin Ring Motegi motor racing circuit, located in Haga District, Tochigi, Japan.
 This track was built in 1997 by Honda as part of their effort to bring the IndyCar series to Japan.

 The Motegi edition Prelude featured an OEM Honda body kit, 17-inch Honda alloy wheels, lowered sports suspension and a Motegi badge on the trunk lid.
 All of these items, with the exception of the trunk lid badge, were optional on non-Motegi models.

 Sixth generation (BF1; 2025)

-The Prelude nameplate has been revived for a hybrid electric concept car, showcased at the 2023 Japan Mobility Show.
+The Prelude nameplate has been revived for a hybrid electric concept car, showcased at the 2023 Japan Mobility Show, and subsequently shown in North America at the Los Angeles Auto Show.
 Another example finished in red made its debut in July 2024 at the Goodwood Festival of Speed, where the Prelude was also confirmed for a European release.
 The revival of the Prelude nameplate is part of Honda's recent revival of old nameplates, such as Passport and Integra.

-The new Prelude will serve as a replacement for the discontinued Civic and Accord Coupes and is set for global release in 2025.
-The model features a new drive mode, Honda S+ Shift.
-This is the first Prelude with liftback body shape, as the older generation models were 2 door coupe with sedan-like trunk.
+The BF1 Prelude serves as a replacement for the discontinued Civic and Accord coupes and was released in 2025.
+The model features a new drive mode, Honda S+ Shift, which allows the driver to use the steering-wheel-mounted paddle shifters to shift between 8 different simulated gear ratios.
+When S+ Shift is not engaged, the paddle shifters are used to control the level of regenerative braking.
+This is the first Prelude with liftback body shape, as the older generation models were 2-door coupe with notchback sedan-like trunk.